 Fall Weekend (Virtual Event)

-However, this Fall Weekend will be very different from those of yesteryear.
-We’ll gather and we’ll talk but we’ll be miles away from each other.
-We’ll be socializing via computer rather than in-person.
-And we never had an “official” talent show at a fall event but we’ve proposed one for this year because, well, because we can.
+However, the Fall Weekend of 2020 was very different from those of yesteryear.
+We gathered and we talked but we were miles away from each other.
+We socialized via computer rather than in-person.
+And we never had an “official” talent show at prior fall events but we had one in 2020 just because we could.

-Keep scrolling after my contact info for the schedule of online events.
+Keep scrolling to see the how the schedule of online events unfolded.

 Friday 6 November.